accetto/headless-coding-g3/README.md

 # headless-coding-g3
-NEW!

 Headless Ubuntu/Xfce containers with VNC/noVNC for coding (Generation 3)

+The **master** branch contains the resources for building the Docker containers.